best-practice-and-impact/govcookiecutter/test_govcookiecutter/docs/contributor_guide/CONTRIBUTING.md

 We love contributions!
 We've compiled this documentation to help you understand our contributing guidelines.
 Please also read our [`CODE_OF_CONDUCT.md`][code-of-conduct].

-If you still have questions, please contact us at ASAP@ons.gov.uk and we'd be happy to help!
+[If you still have questions, please contact us][email] and we'd be happy to help!

 ## Getting started